 Anne eventually served Jane Seymour near the end of her reign after her mother convinced the queen.

 Anne is said to have been more beautiful than her sister Mary and her wit was similar to Anne Boleyn.
 As we already know youth, wit and beauty were quick ways to be noticed by the King of England.
 However, in a letter that Anne Bassett wrote to her mother on the 15th of March 1538, she writes from England explaining why she has not written more often (this might say something about her actual education):

 For surely, where your ladyship doth think that I can write English, in very deed I cannot, but that little that I can write is French…

-Between 1538 and 1542, Anne was rumored as a mistress to Henry VIII and a potential fourth wife (in place of Anne of Cleves) in 1540 and then again as a sixth wife after the downfall of Katherine Howard in 1542.
-Anne was merely 18 years old in 1538…Henry, not long after considering Anne, married the very young Katherine Howard.
+Between 1538 and 1542, Anne was rumored as a mistress to Henry VIII and a potential fourth wife (in place of Anne of Cleves) in 1540 and then again as a sixth wife after the downfall of Katheryn Howard in 1542.
+Anne was merely 18 years old in 1538…Henry, not long after considering Anne, married the very young Katheryn Howard.

 Here is what happened to Anne after Jane Seymour passed away: